gitlwh/2chainz/readme.md

 2. I used `@media` and add some css code to make everything looks good in mobile or smaller screen.
 3. I implement function of `LISTEN NOW` button.
 It would make screen scroll down to album part.
 4. I put some mp3 file in the website so that if you click on the song name, there would be music (same one song).
+5. I set a validation function in the subscribe form.
+It would check if your mail box is correct and if you fail to fill some form.
+After submit, the form would disappear and thank you words would be shown.
-5. I implement all social media button and link them to my homepage.
+6. I implement all social media button and link them to my homepage.
-6. I put everything in `gulp` so that I can use a `scss` compiler and make website syncronized after I change any code.
+7. I put everything in `gulp` so that I can use a `scss` compiler and make website syncronized after I change any code.

 ## Next to do
 Something else need to do but not required by the examiners: